dat-ecosystem/dat/docs/modules.md

 Here is a rundown of some of the dependencies that we use in dat as well as a few complementary modules that we use/developed.
 Some of them were written for dat and some were pre-existing.
 List is in roughly alphabetical order.
 Not listed here are some popular dependencies that you probably already know.

+As of the time of this writing we use a total of 524 modules in the entire dat dependency graph (`npm ls --parseable | wc -l`).
+This file documents the top level dependencies (of which there are 55).

 ## [ansimd](http://npmjs.org/ansimd)

 This module converts markdown to ANSI formatted output.
 When you type `dat help` on the CLI you get nicely formatted output thanks to this module.